yuren527/MyLearningNotes/MySQLLearning/01_Basics.md

 **UNIQUE**

 `UNIQUE` values can be `NULL`, but if it's not `NULL`, it has to be unique;
-# WHERE, NOT, AND, OR
+# WHERE NOT AND OR
 > select * from <table_name\> where <condition\>;

 Above means return datas when data meets condition following `where`, use `and`, `or` to form multiple conditions;